 Will you a catch a cold with wet hair?
 Will your potato salad go bad in the heat?
-Does a drink help a hangover?
-We've got the answers that debunk (or defend) common old wives' tales.
+We have the answers that debunk common old wives' tales.

 Old wives’ tale: Peeing on a jellyfish sting alleviates the pain

 This old wives’ tale is certainly effective in deterring people from coming too close to jellyfish.
 After all, no one wants to purposely pee on themselves—or worse, have a friend do it.
-However, many of you will be surprised (and some, a bit regretful) to learn that the tale is not actually true.
+However, you might be surprised to learn that the tale is not actually true.

-Jellyfish stings result from millions of stinging cells on a jellyfish’s tentacle, known as nematocytes, injecting venom into the skin.
-After getting stung, rather than heading straight to the bathroom—or commissioning a brave friend to come with you—follow three simple steps to alleviate the pain: First, remove the tentacles with something other than your fingers (to prevent further stinging).
+Jellyfish stings result from millions of stinging cells on a jellyfish’s tentacle, injecting venom into the skin.
+After getting stung, rather than heading straight to the bathroom—or commissioning a brave friend to come with you—follow a few simple steps to alleviate the pain of a jellyfish sting.
+First, remove the tentacles with something other than your fingers (to prevent further stinging).
 Next, use seawater to rinse the area and remove the tentacles.
 Don’t use freshwater because that can cause more venom to be released.
 Use a flat object to scrape off the stinging cells or gloves and tweezers if you have them.
 When you’re done, rinse the area with hot water or take a hot shower to ease the pain.

 Old wives’ tale: You can’t swim after eating, or you may drown

 The old wives’ tale that you can’t swim after eating is not actually true—although you’ve probably heard your mother say it countless times.
 Cue the eye-roll and dramatic sigh over all those lost minutes in the pool.
 This myth assumes that after eating, the body diverts blood from your limbs to the digestive tract, depleting your arms and legs of enough blood to swim.
 While it is true that digestion requires extra blood, the body does not drain the limbs of enough blood to work properly.
 According to Duke Health, the worst thing that could happen from swimming after eating is a small, harmless cramp.
 Swimming can be as exhausting as any other sport, so that’s why kids should take breaks every couple of hours, but it’s usually OK to jump into the pool after lunch.
 That’s just one of dozens of secrets lifeguards want you to know.

 Old wives’ tale: If you’re carrying high, it’s a girl.
 If you’re carrying low, it’s a boy.